 It was during his time in London that John Yeo met his future wife Julia Longley.
 They married there in 1873 and moved to Plymouth.
 John became a partner in the drapery business at 38 Bedford Street owned by Joseph Pillman, which was renamed John Yeo & Company in 1878.
 The firm occupied prominent premises in the centre of Plymouth for many years.
 John Yeo served two terms as Lord Mayor of Plymouth.
 He died in 1918.

-John and Julia had four children:
+John and Julia had seven children:

 – Edith Margaret Yeo (1877–1950, married Frank Steane Price)